Lesson 3 - The Generalized Cell

 2. Identify organelle names with their functions from a matching list.

-3. Describe the function of the following major, eucaryotic cellular organelles: cell membrane
+3. Describe the function of the following major, eucaryotic cellular organelles: cell

 (plasma membrane), nucleus, chromosomes, nuclear membrane, mitochondria, Golgi,

 lysosomes, endoplasmic reticulum (rough and smooth), ribosomes, centrioles (and